 In storytelling, not every detail is necessary for the plot.
-In which case, what on earth is it doing there?
-As you may have guessed, there are multiple kinds of fictional detail, performing different functions.
+In which case, why keep it?
+Writers are told to cut, cut, cut.
+But don’t cut everything, just because it doesn’t advance the plot.
+There are multiple kinds of fictional detail, each performing different functions.

 James Wood has his own taxonomy of detail: